Maxima over random time intervals for heavy-tailed compound renewal and L\'evy processes: Introduction and main results

-In this paper we derive the subexponential tail asymptotics for the distribution of the maximum of a compound renewal processes with linear component and for a L\'evy processes, both with negative drift, over random time horizon $\tau$ that does not depend on the future increments of $X$.
-We focus on obtaining results that are {\it uniform in a broad class of random times} that is introduced below.

-We believe that this is the first work in the context of the subexponential asymptotics in the continuous-time setting where the concepts of random times that do not depend on the future increments of the process are introduced are systematically studied; see Definitions \ref{indinc} and \ref{defindfuture} and Examples \ref{example1} and \ref{example2} below.
-To handle this, we propose a new approach based on the creation of some special i.i.d. cycles.
-This is a crucial step that allows us to obtain the derived results uniformly over the aforementioned random times.
-We like to underline as well that our approach produces the respective asymptotics for random walks and for general L\'evy processes.
-As such, it seems to be new for the latter class of processes, where the Wiener-Hopf factorisation and the ladder process arguments have been used before.

-To define properly the family of random times of interest, we use notation $\sigma(\Xi)$ for the $\sigma$-algebra generated by a family of random variables $\Xi$.
+To define properly the family of (possibly improper) random times of interest, we use the notation $\sigma(\Xi)$ for the sigma-algebra generated by a family of random variables $\Xi$.

-\begin{definition} We say that a random time $\tau$ {\it does not depend on the future increments of the process} $X=\{X_t, t\ge 0\}$ if the sigma-algebras $\sigma\{X_s,\ s\le t,\ \I\{\tau\le t\}\}$ and $\sigma\{X_s-X_t,\ s>t\}$ are independent, for all $t>0$. \end{definition}
+\begin{definition} We say that a random time $\tau\in[0,\infty]$ {\it does not depend on the future increments of the process} $X=\{X_t, t\ge 0\}$ if the sigma-algebras $\sigma\{X_s,\ s\le t,\ \I\{\tau\le t\}\}$ and $\sigma\{X_{t+v}-X_t,\ v>0\}$ are independent, for all $t>0$. \end{definition}

-Equivalently, the independence of the future property may be defined as independence of the $\sigma$-algebras $\sigma\{X_s,\ s<t,\ \I\{\tau<t\}\}$ and $\sigma\{X_s-X_{t-0},\ s\ge t\}$, for all $t>0$.
-A similar term appeared in \cite{KP} and \cite{Dima} while proving generalizations of Wald's identity and in \cite[Section 7]{Dima2} where a random walk was considered.
+Equivalently, the independence of the future property may be defined as independence of the sigma-algebras $\sigma\{X_s,\ s<t,\ \I\{\tau<t\}\}$ and $\sigma\{X_{t+v}-X_{t-0},\ v\ge 0\}$, for all $t>0$.
+A similar term appeared in \cite{KP,Dima} while proving generalisations of Wald's identity and in \cite[Section 7]{Dima2} where a random walk was considered.

-For a random process $X$ with independent increments, there are two important examples of random times that are independent of the future increments of $X$:
+For a random process $X$ {\it with independent increments}, there are two important examples of random times that are independent of the future increments of $X$: